Order them as an appetiser to share or enjoy them as your main course; the Robata grilled chicken wings with Santoku’s BBQ sauce are a fiery delight

-Despite some stiff competition, not least of all from the same group in the form of Urban Grill, Santoku remains Ghana’s best restaurant, if not West Africa’s (wealthy people from Lagos have been known to fly over for dinner).
-It’s a world-class experience with the best staff and a blend of well-executed and inventive Japanese dishes that go well beyond the sushi and sashimi dishes (although these are fabulous).
-It was originally set up by a Nobu London executive chef and it’s stayed along these lines.
-Highlights include slow-cooked beef fillet with spicy den miso and ponzu and smoked whisky-marinated beef Kushiyaki with Jaku sauce and black garlic.
+Despite some stiff competition – not least from Urban Grill, its stablemate in the same group – Santoku remains Ghana’s best restaurant, if not West Africa’s.
+Dining here is a world-class experience, with expertly trained staff and a blend of well-executed and inventive Japanese dishes that stretch well beyond sushi and sashimi dishes (although these are both fabulous).
+The place was originally set up by an executive chef at Nobu London, and it still stays true to these levels of professionalism and quality.
+Highlights include slow-cooked beef fillet with spicy den miso and ponzu, and smoked whisky-marinated beef kushiyaki with Jaku sauce and black garlic.
 Wow.
-It’s not cheap, but the lunchtime set meals offer a pretty good deal.
+It’s not cheap, but the lunchtime set meals offer a pretty good deal if you want a few tasters.
 Santoku also serves some of the best cocktails in town, including ‘saketinis’, best enjoyed on their new, supercool terrace.
 There’s a private dining room that seats up to 20 people.

 |Venue name:||Santoku Restaurant & Bar||Contact:|

 |Opening hours:||Open noon-14.30pm, 6.30-9.45pm Mon-Wed (6-11pm bar); noon-14.30pm, 6.30-10.45pm Thu-Sat (6pm-midnight bar).|

 5 / 5